ryanrombough/angular-percent-circle-directive/README.md

 ### Customize the Colors

-the directive takes an optional attribute called `colors`.
+The directive takes an optional attribute called `colors`.
 The value should be an object with one or all of the following keys:

 ```javascript
 {